virtualzone/tubewarder/README.md

 * Configurable outbound connectors
 * Central place for controllind and archiving our outbound communication

 Note: Tubewarder is still under active development.
-The current release is pre-alpha, but features the core functionality.
+The current release is 1.0-Alpha1, but features the core functionality.
 Use it on your own risk.

 ## Technology
 Tubewarder uses [WildFly Swarm](http://wildfly-swarm.io), a lightweight, modular approach for building and running Java applications.